yaikobzeray/dev-journal/activity_log.md

 Learned about gRPC load balancing strategies: client-side vs proxy-based.
 Using Kubernetes services for now.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Tuesday, 11 February 2025 — Entry 4

+Configured Django CORS headers for the frontend.
+Used django-cors-headers to whitelist the React dev server.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*